 The appearance of stained teeth is not the only problem that comes with using nicotine products.
 Your gums can also take a beating from repeated exposure to nicotine.

 If you smoke, there’s a good chance your immune system is not as strong as it should be.
-According to the (CDC), this makes it difficult to fight off a gum infection.
+According to the

 Compared to a nonsmoker, a smoker has twice the risk of gum disease.
 Plus, the CDC also points out that if you continue smoking while dealing with gum damage, you’ll find it harder for your gums to heal.

 - how often you want to treat your teeth

 That said, there are three general categories of teeth whitening options to choose from.
 These include:

 - at-home treatments

 - do-it-yourself (DIY) remedies

 Due to the number of teeth whitening options to choose from, we spoke to three dentists from dental practices in different parts of the country to get their take.

 If you’ve tried several at-home options with minimal success, or you have questions for a dentist, a visit to the dentist chair might be in order.
 According to the experts, making an appointment with your dentist before trying any whitening product is essential.